-All accepted program leaders will be required to attend an leader orientation session before you begin your orientation with students.
+All accepted program leaders will be required to attend a leader orientation session with the Overseas Programs office before you begin your orientation with students.
 This session is meant to give you the tools and knowledge to lead an effective orientation for your group.
-You will also be expected to meet with staff in the overseas office periodically during the semester prior to the start of the program.
+You will also be expected to meet with staff in the Overseas Programs office periodically during the semester prior to the start of the program for planning purposes.